mth/u-boot-odroid-m2/README.md

 Chromium based browsers run smoothly with good performance, but they contain some bug that causes frequent crashes when using Wayland directly.
 Workaround is setting *Preferred Ozone platform* to `X11` on the `chrome://flags` page.

-Firefox has acceptable performance with the Linux 6.15 kernel and annoyingly laggy on 6.13.
+Firefox has acceptable performance with the Linux 6.15 kernel and is annoyingly laggy on the 6.13.

 ## Further tuning